yiptool/yip/README_LAYOUT.md

 ### Position and size

 Position and size should be specified as a pair of comma-separated floating-point numbers.
-The default value for both is `0, 0`.
+You may specify two pairs, separated with a slash (`/`) - the first one will represent position or size for the portrait orientation and the second one - for the landscape orientation.

 ### Colors